-The campaign has hosted a series of educational art workshops where women artistically represent their reproductive anatomy through sculpture and visual arts.
-These workshops create a space for women to learn about their reproductive body systems and have meaningful reflections on their relationships to this part of their body.
+The campaign has hosted a series of educational art workshops where participants artistically represent female reproductive anatomy through sculpture and visual arts.
+These workshops create a space for individuals to learn about female reproductive body systems and have meaningful reflections on their relationships to this part of their bodies.
 The two workshops are titled: Endogenous Zones and Playful Vaginas.

 a mixed media workshop by Saba Taj to educate the public on their inner reproductive anatomy